danielracz/lpv_mcss/README.md

 # lpv_mcss

-This repository contains the Matlab code of the numerical examples presented in the paper
+This repository contains the MATLAB code of the numerical examples presented in the paper

 **A finite-sample generalization bound for stable LPV systems**<br/>
 Daniel Racz, Martin Gonzalez, Mihaly Petreczky, Andras Benczur, Balint Daroczy,